What Does Business Casual Attire Mean?

 Business Casual Attire Basics

-- Khaki, corduroy, twill, or cotton pants or skirts (make sure skirts are not too short)
+- Khaki, corduroy, twill, or cotton pants or conservative-length skirts

 - Sweaters, twinsets, cardigans, polo/knit shirts

-- Solid colors work better than bright patterns
+- Solid colors are preferable over bright patterns

-For men, appropriate business casual attire is dress slacks or chinos, a shirt with or without a tie, dark socks, and dress shoes.
+For men, appropriate business casual attire is dress slacks or chinos, a button-down shirt, dark socks, and dress shoes.
 Avoid wearing polo shirts to an interview, even if they are acceptable for the job in question.
 Do not wear jeans or shorts.
+The following will help you solidify good standing at a new job:

 - Khaki, gabardine, wool, or cotton pants, neatly pressed